 The trading platform where you buy your securities may have useful, built-in technical and/or fundamental analysis tools.
 For example, the trading platform TradeStation Go comes with powerful analytical tools.

-Not every research session has to involve detailed charts and descriptions, though.
+Not every research session has to involve detailed charts and descriptions, however.
 People also enjoy casual stock news and trade ideas with apps like StockTwits.

 Consider using a tool like Empower’s app (Personal Capital is now Empower), which provides free net worth and investment tracking.
 You can link all of your investment accounts to see all of your investments in one place.
 Having all of your investments in one place makes it easy to see how your investments are growing.